KalifasXD/Easy-Encryption/README.md

    - If you’re using PyCharm, it will notify you that you can use this file to install the required dependencies once you’ve opened the project!
 6. You need to set up an environment variable for the secret key used in file encryption.
    #### Here’s how to create a Windows environment variable:
-   1. Open the Command Prompt (CMD) and type the following:
+   1. Open the Command Prompt (CMD) as an administrator and type the following:
       ```bash
          setx ENCRYPTION_KEY "YourHexadecimalKey" /M
       ```